edge-cloud/www.edge-cloud.net/_posts/2015-07-20-typo3-with-cloudflare.md

 ## CloudFlare extension for TYPO3

-While not mandatory to operate CloudFlare with a TYPO3 based website, it is highly recommended to use the <a href="https://typo3.org/extensions/repository/view/cloudflare" target="_blank">CloudFlare extension</a> for TYPO3.
+While not mandatory to operate CloudFlare with a TYPO3 based website, it is highly recommended to use the [CloudFlare extension](https://typo3.org/extensions/repository/view/cloudflare) for TYPO3.
 This excellent extension allows you to flush the CloudFlare cache, restores the origin IP address of the end-user towards TYPO3 and takes care of the above mentioned SSL setup transparently.

 ## Summary